 What are the minimum computer requirements to take the examination?

-The jurisprudence examination site supports the latest versions of Firefox and Chrome, as well as Internet Explorer 7, 8 and 9.
-If one of these browser versions is not installed on your computer, you will see a message inviting you to upgrade when you attempt to access the testing site.
+The jurisprudence examination site supports all updated browsers.
+If one of these browser versions is not installed on your computer, you will see a message inviting you to upgrade when you attempt to access the examination through a secure website.

 How long does it take to complete the examination?

-How do I apply for special accommodation to complete the jurisprudence examination?
+How do I apply for exam accommodation to complete the jurisprudence examination?

-You can apply for special accommodation to complete the jurisprudence examination by notifying the College in writing of your specific circumstances with a request for alternate arrangements.
+You can apply for examination accommodation before completing the jurisprudence examination by notifying CNO in writing of your specific circumstances, with a request for alternate arrangements.
 You may be required to provide supporting documentation with your request.
-Contact the College’s Customer Service Centre for more information about applying for special accommodation.
+For more information about applying for special accommodation, read Requesting Accommodation.